erimcg/TIS/README.md

 All files in this repository are released under the following license unless specified at the beginning of the file.

-Copyright &copy; 2011-2013, Clarkson University Copyright &copy; 2013-2016, Bridgewater College
+Copyright &copy; 2011-2013, Clarkson University<br />
+Copyright &copy; 2013-2016, Bridgewater College<br />
-<br />All rights reserved.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 -       Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.